Edward III's Breton campaign: Aftermath

 Philip believed that with the fighting ended, all the English would leave for home.
-He was mistaken, and the Breton Civil War ground on as a disjointed and inconclusive series of petty sieges, skirmishes and truces, with the English and their Montfortist allies holding almost the whole of Brittany by 1345.
-Late in 1343 Montfortists in Vannes rose against the Pope's authority, expelled his garrison and delivered the town to the English, who held it until the end of the Breton Civil War in 1364.
+He was mistaken, and the Breton Civil War ground on as a disjointed and inconclusive series of petty sieges, skirmishes, and truces, with the English and their Montfortist allies holding almost the whole of Brittany by 1345.
+Late in 1343, Montfortists in Vannes rose against the Pope's authority, expelled his garrison, and delivered the town to the English, who held it until the end of the Breton Civil War in 1364.
 John of Montfort was not released until September, (Note: He was released on condition he gave up the struggle.
-He stayed away from Brittany until his death in 1345.) despite the stipulation of the treaty.
-Brest remained in English hands for 30 years; as the Hundred Years' War continued it was used to support forces guarding the passage of English ships to and from Gascony and to facilitate descents on the French-held parts of Brittany.
-The fighting continued much as before in Gascony; by August 1345 the region had reverted to full-scale war with a major Anglo-Gascon offensive.
+He stayed away from Brittany until he died in 1345.) despite the stipulation of the treaty.
+Brest remained in English hands for 30 years; as the Hundred Years' War continued, it was used to support forces guarding the passage of English ships to and from Gascony and to facilitate descents on the French-held parts of Brittany.
+The fighting continued much as before in Gascony; by August 1345, the region had reverted to full-scale war with a major Anglo-Gascon offensive.

 Both the French and the English sent delegations to a peace conference at Avignon sponsored by Clement.
 Procedural disagreements delayed its start until October 1344.
 The proposals made by each side were unacceptable to the other, and the English ended the discussion in November.
 Edward was planning another major invasion of France long before the truce was due to expire in September 1346.
 He renounced it in June 1345, and personally led another expedition to France in July 1346, this time landing in Normandy.